kaipainenoskari/Chess-Bot/README.md

+# This project has been merged from SebLague/Chess-Challenge
+My Bot can be found in Chess-Challenge/src/My Bot/MyBot.cs Below is the original README.md from SebLague/Chess-Challenge

 # Chess Coding Challenge (C#)
 Welcome to the [chess coding challenge](https://youtu.be/iScy18pVR58)!
 This is a friendly competition in which your goal is to create a small chess bot (in C#) using the framework provided in this repository.
 Once submissions close, these bots will battle it out to discover which bot is best!